How much will it cost for a commercial painter?

 - Multiply the hours by the company’s hourly rate*

 - Calculate paint quantity based on their spreading rates.
 Include any equipment that was rented especially for this project.

-*The hourly rate covers painters’ salary, payroll contributions, overhead costs, and the targeted net profit.
+*The hourly rate covers painters’ salaries, payroll contributions, overhead costs, and the targeted net profit.

 How much does it cost per square foot to paint a commercial office?

 When referring to “price per square foot,” keep in mind that this refers to painted surfaces instead of floor area.
 It is a common misconception that floor measurements should be used for estimates.
-Despite the fact that some clients and general contractors request it, this is incorrect.
+Even though some clients and general contractors request it, this is incorrect.
 Each space contains unique elements that should be measured and counted.

 How Many Square Feet Can a Professional Painter Paint in an Hour?

 A professional painter can paint 150 square feet in one hour, based on industry averages and our own experience.
 Imagine the wall surface of an office with dimensions of 14′ length and 14′ width and an 8′ ceiling height.
 The painting surface is 448 square feet.
 The painter will need roughly 3 hours based on the above averages.